ci010/electron-vue-next/README.md

 *I started to learn electron & vue by the great project [electron-vue](https://github.com/SimulatedGREG/electron-vue).
 This project is also inspired from it.*

-This repo is still **WIP**.
-I'm still working on validating the release process of this repo, and the documentation might not be completed.

-If you familiar with electron and vue and don't need example to demostrate how to use it.
-You can just start to use this!

 ## Features

 - Electron 10